 What do i do with broken glass?

 Broken glass can be placed in a sealed box or container and labelled 'broken glass'.
-Please set this out beside your garbage bag as it alerts the collector to be extra careful.
+Please the box beside your garbage bag so the waste collector can see it.

 What can I do with my empty motor oil or antifreeze jug?

 Ensure they are completely empty, with the lids on and place them in your blue bag for recycling.
 Residents can drop off leftover oil or antifreeze at the Hazardous Waste Depot free of charge.

 For further questions, please call (902) 543-2991.